strimzi/strimzi.github.io/_posts/2023-09-15-kafka-producer-client-essentials.md

 4. Tell your client how to find and connect with your Kafka cluster, specifying an address and port, and, if required, security credentials.

-5. Create a producer object to subscribe to topics and produce messages to Kafka.
+5. Create a producer instance to publish messages to Kafka topics.

     > A client can be a Kafka producer, consumer, Streams processor, and admin.

-6. Pay attention to error handling.
-It's tricky, but vitally important when connecting and communicating with Kafka.
+6. Pay attention to error handling; it's vitally important when connecting and communicating with Kafka, especially in production systems where high availability and ease of operations are valued.
+Effective error handling is a key differentiator between a prototype and a production-grade application, and it applies not only to Kafka but also to any robust software system.

-## Creating the Kafka producer client
+## Creating the Kafka producer application

-Let's get down to creating the producer client.
+Let's get down to creating the producer application.
 Our brief is to create a client that operates asynchronously, and is equipped with basic error-handling capabilities.
-The application implements the `Callback` interface, which provides a method for asynchronous handling of request completion in a background thread.
+The application implements the [producer `Callback` interface](https://github.com/apache/kafka/blob/trunk/clients/src/main/java/org/apache/kafka/clients/producer/Callback.java), which provides a method for asynchronous handling of request completion in a background thread.

 ### Adding dependencies

-Before implementing the Kafka producer client, our project must include the necessary dependencies.
+Before implementing the Kafka producer application, our project must include the necessary dependencies.
 For a Java-based Kafka client, we need to include the Kafka client JAR.
 This JAR file contains the Kafka libraries required for building and running the client.

 ### Prerequisites

-To be able to operate, the producer client needs the following in place:
+To be able to operate, the producer application needs the following in place:

 * A running kafka cluster
 * A Kafka topic where it sends messages